 If you picture in your head what a digital camera looks like, a DSLR is probably the first thing to come to mind.
 Short for “digital single-lens reflex cameras”, they were the unrivaled standard for serious photographers for decades.
 And while mirrorless cameras have been giving them some serious competition for the past few years, they still hold a special place in the hearts of many photographers.

 So what does that mean in practice?
-Unlike with a mirrorless camera, which creates a mere simulation of the image you’re looking at, a DSLR shows you exactly what’s on the other side of your lens.
-That means there’s zero latency between what you see and what you shoot, which is a big difference between many mirrorless and point and shoot cameras.
-Additionally, this analog rather than digital format for the viewfinder ensures that DSLR photography allows you to get more shots without having to worry about the battery dying.
+Unlike a mirrorless camera, which creates a mere simulation of the image you’re looking at, a DSLR shows you exactly what’s on the other side of your lens.
+That means there’s zero latency between what you see and what you shoot, which is a big difference between many mirrorless and point-and-shoot cameras.
+Additionally, this analog rather than digital viewfinder format allows you to get more shots without having to worry about the battery of your DSLR dying.

-On the flip side of the equation, the mirror is a pretty bulky piece of equipment, and that means that one of the important DSLR basics means understanding that you can expect to carry a larger bag for your DSLR, and once you start to move beyond the DSLR camera basics, you’ll want space for a larger selection of lenses so that you can transition out from DSLR camera 101 and into more professional work.
+On the flip side, the mirror is a pretty bulky piece of equipment, and that means that one of the important DSLR basics means understanding that you can expect to carry a larger bag for your DSLR, and once you start to move beyond the DSLR camera basics, you’ll want space for a larger selection of lenses so that you can transition into more professional work.
 Preparing in advance for expansion is one of the fundamental DSLR tips

-Looking for more options on carrying your DSLR around, Check out our review on Best Camera Backpacks.
+Looking for more options on carrying your DSLR around?
+Check out our review on the Best Camera Backpacks.

 That also means that learning how to use DSLR will cost you a little more money.
 But once you move beyond the stage of relying on DSLR photography tutorials, you’ll find that these types of cameras train you to be a better photographer and provide you with a diverse array of options for how you shoot.